 After reading the summary of Leaders Eat Last already, this had to get a re-run.
 The set of blinks is short, and I’m really curious to see more of the examples that were used there and in his talk, I’m very much inclined to get the book.

 He also offers a course, which looks interesting and includes a hard copy of the book.
 If you want to see Start With Why in action, look at the intro video of the course – Simon is a master of communicating his why.

-Reading the summary on Blinkist will get you a few extra bits and pieces after watching his talk, but going straight from talk to book makes sense in this case, if you ask me.
+Reading the summary on Blinkist will get you a few extra bits and pieces after watching his talk, but going straight from the talk to the book makes sense in this case if you ask me.

 What else can you learn from the blinks?

 - What happened when Simon found his why

 - How the Wright brothers were motivated because they were captivated, not manipulated

 - Why businesses are more stable if they start with why

 - The reason why Southwest Airlines hired cheerleaders in the 1970s